freezpmark/artificial-intelligence-algorithms/README.md

 <img src="https://github.com/FrizzLi/Artificial-Intelligence/blob/master/animation.gif"/>

-### Artificial-intelligence
+## Artificial-intelligence
 Created an app that produces GIF animation that visualizes: creation of map in Zen garden approach, finding the shortest path between all nodes, deducing new facts from facts that are being collected in each blue node.
 The intention behind this project was to improve Python programming skills while practising implementation of some of the most widely mentioned algorithms in AI that don't use machine learning techniques.
 These algorithms were used for finding a solution: Dijkstra, A*, Held-Karp, Evolution, Production rule system.
-(Python)

-### Features
+## Features
-#### Evolutionary algorithm - evolution.py
+### Evolutionary algorithm - evolution.py
 The task is to rake the sand on the entire Zen garden.
 Character always starts at the edge of the garden and leaves straight shaping path until it meets another edge or obstacle.
 On the edge, character can walk as he pleases.
 If it comes to an obstacle - wall or raked sand - he has to turn around, if he is not able to, raking is over.

 ##### <b>Parameters:</b>